-Whetstone Park (3923 North High Street) boasts tennis and basketball courts, playgounds, extensive playing fields and ball diamonds, programming for young and old, walking trails, a bike path, and a great creek to play in.
-It's directly behind the Whetstone branch of the Columbus Metropolitan Library, and serves as a community focal point for weekly outdoor concerts, annual festivals and a July 4th fireworks extravaganza.
+Whetstone Park (3923 North High Street) boasts tennis and basketball courts, playgrounds, extensive playing fields, and ball diamonds, programming for young and old, walking trails, a bike path, and a great creek to play in.
+It's directly behind the Whetstone branch of the Columbus Metropolitan Library and serves as a community focal point for weekly outdoor concerts, annual festivals and a July 4th fireworks extravaganza.

 Central Ohio's state parks include:

 - Buck Creek